Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights FAQs.md

 ------------------------------------------

 ### Deployment Failures
-When the [Cortana Intelligence Quick Start](https://start.cortanaintelligence.com/) (CIQS) portal reports a failure to deploy the solution, please navigate to the Resource Group link provided in the deployment page, which will take you to the Azure portal.
+When the [Cortana Intelligence Solutions](https://start.cortanaintelligence.com/) portal reports a failure to deploy the solution, please navigate to the Resource Group link provided in the deployment page, which will take you to the Azure portal.
 Under Settings -> Deployment tab you will be able to see the deployments and get more logs if there were failures.
 Here are the most frequently encountered issues when deploying the solution:
 > **1) Deployment of Azure Data Factory failed with error code MaxOnDemandComputeCoresReached and message “HDI Not enough cores for deployment”.**